Skip to main content

 Supervisor: Dr Anna Paolillo

 This project aims to explore how shared perceptions of diversity and inclusion can have an impact on extra role behaviours (namely, organisational citizenship behaviours or OCB).
-Although those behaviours are discretionary and not explicitly recognized by the formal reward system, they have been demonstrated – among other positive outcomes – to constructively challenge the organisational status quo, making innovative suggestions for change.
+Although those behaviours are discretionary and not explicitly recognised by the formal reward system, they have been demonstrated – among other positive outcomes – to constructively challenge the organisational status quo, making innovative suggestions for change.
 The influence of climates for diversity and inclusiveness on OCB will be investigated, considering other intervening variables at the organisational and individual level, such as organisational commitment, empowerment, perceived organisational support and personality variables.
 This project is likely to take the form of survey questionnaires as the main method of data collection, adopting a multilevel methodology.

 Topic: Gender inequality in pay